-The founder and owner and managing director of the company, Alexander Strizhak, gave an interview to the US online edition.
+The founder, owner, and managing director of the company, Alexander Strizhak, gave an interview to the US online edition.
 He spoke about the history of the company, about the trends in the concert and event industry after two years of the Corona crisis, and about the situation related to Putin’s Russia war in Ukraine.

 Interview by Gene Aaron.
 Taken on May 10, 2022.
 Seattle, WA – Riga, Latvia.
 Especially for the US Internet cultural platform – SULÉY ERA

-In its 25 plus years of history, JSA worked with the world-renowned artists, such as Michael Jackson, Jean Michel Jarre, Paul McCartney, Rolling Stones, KISS, Korn, Madonna, Roger Waters, Joe Cocker, Ozzy Osbourne, Rammstein, George Michael, Julio Iglesias, Metallica, Montserrat Caballe, Muse, Liza Minnelli, Whitesnake, and many others.
+In its 25-plus years of history, JSA worked with world-renowned artists, such as Michael Jackson, Jean Michel Jarre, Paul McCartney, Rolling Stones, KISS, Korn, Madonna, Roger Waters, Joe Cocker, Ozzy Osbourne, Rammstein, George Michael, Julio Iglesias, Metallica, Montserrat Caballe, Muse, Liza Minnelli, Whitesnake, and many others.

 Right after the Russian Federation invaded Ukraine, the company, especially its founder Alexander Strizhak, immediately responded by organizing relief aid for Ukrainian refugees and war victims.

 ALEXANDER STRIZHAK: LIVE MUSIC WILL SAVE THE WORLD!

 GA: Alexander, you started JSA in Moscow, Russia in 1996 and quickly became one of the largest stage and show production companies in the region.
 Tell us a brief history of how the company was established?